eclipse-openj9/openj9/test/docs/OpenJ9TestUserGuide.md

 Please refer *.spec files in [buildspecs](https://github.com/eclipse/openj9/tree/master/buildspecs) for possible SPEC values.

-  * dependent libs for tests
+#### Dependent libs for tests

 Please read [DependentLibs.md](./DependentLibs.md) for details.

 ## 2. Compile tests:

-  * compile and run all tests
+#### Compile and run all tests (found in directories set by BUILD_LIST environment variable)
     ```
     make test
     ```

-  * only compile but do not run tests
+#### Only compile but do not run tests (found in directories set by BUILD_LIST variable)
     ```
     make compile
     ```

 ### 3. Add more tests:

-  * for Java8/Java9 functionality
+#### For new functionality

     - If you have added new features to OpenJ9, you will likely need to add new tests.
-Check out openj9/test/functional/TestExample for the format to use.
+Check out [openj9/test/functional/TestExample/src/org/openj9/test/MyTest.java](https://github.com/eclipse/openj9/blob/master/test/functional/TestExample/src/org/openj9/test/example/MyTest.java) for the format to use.

-    - If you have many new test cases to add and special build requirements, then you may want to copy the TestExample project, change the name,replace the test examples with your own code, update the build.xml and playlist.xml files to match your new Test class names.
+    - If you have many new test cases to add and special build requirements, then you may want to copy the [TestExample](https://github.com/eclipse/openj9/blob/master/test/functional/TestExample) project, change the name,replace the test examples with your own code, update the build.xml and playlist.xml files to match your new Test class names.
 The playlist.xml format is defined in